NREL/EnergyPlus/design/FY2017/NFP-Initial Draft - Increase speeds in multispeed object.md

 ## Design Doc ##

-    1) No new code anticipated for this feature
+    1) Minimal new code anticipated for this feature
     2) Extend number of speeds in IDD to 10.
 See suggested IDD in draft NFP.
     3) Test that number of speeds < 10 works with modified IDD
     4) Test input file without UnitarySystemPerformance:Multispeed object (should already work).